-Another area of success was the increase in the average attendance rate for the one.Charter school to nearly 83%.
-This is a large increase from the previous year's average of 57% and is exciting to see now that the COVID pandemic is easing.
-Besides having our sites fully reopened for students to attend, staff have focused on doing home visits for those students that are still struggling to attend in-person on a regular basis.
-We have also seen a significant decrease in the student turnover rate at our CBK sites and a decrease in the number of students earning 0 attendance credit.
-We continued our focus on this success by hiring in the Spring of the 2021-22 school year an Outreach Specialist who supports the teachers when doing home visits and other outreach activities.
-Under Goal 3, action 3.7 was removed since it was not implemented, but the remaining actions for attendance monitoring and truancy intervention (actions 3.6, 3.8) will continue for the 2022-23 school year to support and build on this success.
+The increase in the average attendance rate for the one.
+Charter school to nearly 92% was a huge success.
+Staff have focused on doing home visits for those students that are still struggling to attend in-person on a regular basis.
+We have continued to see a decrease in the student turnover rate at our CBK sites and a decrease in the number of students earning 0 attendance credit.
+We have supported this focus by hiring two additional Outreach Specialists to support the teachers when doing home visits and other engagement activities.
+The one.
+Charter now has three Outreach Specialists and with their support we will continue to focus on attendance.